YinonMaor/DDoSnew/README.md

 ```
 A directory with bundled modules (server, client and CDN) would be created.

 Running the bundled module is exactly the same as for unbundled modules.

+This is very useful for running these modules with only one single file, and not being dependent on some installed modules

 ## Practical Overview:
 In this repo, you might find about our modules that demonstrating our various parts of the research: